Sam-Osian/submission-joss/paper/paper.md

 by hand (Dernie, et al., 2023).

-Existing resources, notably the *Preventable Deaths Tracker*, provide summary statistics and metadata, but lack support for full-text search, custom coding, or automatic information extraction.
+Existing resources, notably the *Preventable Deaths Tracker*, provide summary statistics and metadata, but lack support for report-text searching, thematic discovery, or automatic information extraction.
 There remains a critical gap in the infrastructure for automating the myriad of manual tasks in PFD report analysis and for lowering the barrier to research.